Understanding Self-Supervised Learning via Gaussian Mixture Models: Fisher subspace

-\subsection{Fisher Subspace}
+\textbf{Connection to linear discriminant analysis (LDA).} One can argue that it is not surprising for self-supervised methods to have better performance than classical spectral methods.
+The more interesting comparison would be against a \emph{supervised} method, which would help uncover the capabilities of contrastive methods.
+Therefore, we focus our attention on Linear Discriminant Analysis (LDA)~\cite{fukunaga2013introduction}.
+LDA is a \emph{supervised} LDR method that leverages the class information to learn the subspace where the data distribution conditioned on the class label (i.e. underlying component index) is maximally separated (see \cref{app:lda}).
+We highlight that assuming AeD (Def.~\ref{def:jointdistribution}) is strictly weaker than assuming a \emph{labeled} dataset.
+We show that this relaxed condition is enough for learning the Fisher subspace and gives similar performance to supervised LDR methods.

+\section{Fisher subspace}

-It is known that for any target dimension $r$, the mapping having the top $r$ eigenvectors of $\vSigma^{-1}(\sum_k w_k\vmu_k\vmu_k^T)$ as its columns, maximizes the Fisher discriminant.
-We can also deduce that for any two mappings $\vA_1$ and $\vA_2$ such that $\col{\vA_1} \subseteq \col{\vA_2}$, we have $J(\vA_1) \leq J(\vA_2)$, i.e., $J(\cdot)$ is monotonic in the subspace of the matrix.
-Based on this observation, we will have the following definition, which is fundamental in \emph{quantifying the optimality of projections} learned by different methods. \begin{definition}[Fisher Subspace] Given a SharedGMM (Def~\ref{def:shared_gmm}) parameterized by $\{w_k,\vmu_k,\vSigma\}_{k\in[K]}$, its \textit{Fisher subspace}~\cite{fukunaga2013introduction}, denoted by ${S}_{F}$, is the smallest subspace that achieves the maximum Fisher discriminant, which is given by:
+For any target dimension $r$, the linear map that has the top $r$ eigenvectors of $\vSigma^{-1}(\sum_k w_k\vmu_k\vmu_k^T)$ as its columns maximizes the Fisher discriminant.
+Similarly, for any mappings $\vA_1$ and $\vA_2$, if $\col{\vA_1} \subseteq \col{\vA_2}$, then we have $J(\vA_1) \leq J(\vA_2)$.
+In other words, $J(\cdot)$ is monotonic in the subspace of the matrices.
+Based on this, we will have the following definition, which is necessary in \emph{measuring the optimality of projections} learned by different methods. \begin{definition}[Fisher Subspace] Given a SharedGMM (Def~\ref{def:shared_gmm}) parameterized by $\{w_k,\vmu_k,\vSigma\}_{k\in[K]}$, its \textit{Fisher subspace}~\cite{fukunaga2013introduction}, denoted by ${S}_{F}$, is the smallest subspace that achieves the maximum Fisher discriminant, which is given by: